-By March 23, 2012 the traders had added significant long positions to the Synthetic Credit Portfolio; after assessing the situation, the Chief Investment Officer ordered the suspension of trading in the portfolio.
-Even after that the estimated mark-to-market losses continued to grow throughout the end of March and the year-to-date losses reported by the traders totaled at about $400 million through March 29, 2012.
+By March 23, 2012, the traders had added significant long positions to the Synthetic Credit Portfolio; after assessing the situation, the Chief Investment Office ordered the suspension of trading in the portfolio.
+Even after that, the estimated mark-to-market losses continued to grow throughout the end of March and the year-to-date losses reported by the traders totaled at about $400 million through March 29, 2012.

 However, on March 30, 2012, the reported estimation of mark-to-market loss was at $138 million only.
-That was later confirmed as a deception by Mr. Martin-Artajo, who directed Mr. Iksil to use the “best” possible prices.
-A separate spread sheet was still kept by Mr. Iksil which showed the estimate losses at over $400 million.
+That was later confirmed as deception by Mr. Martin-Artajo, who directed Mr. Iksil to use the “best” possible prices.
+A separate spreadsheet was still kept by Mr. Iksil which showed the estimate losses at over $400 million.

-The Chief Investment Officer on April 5, 2012 sent an e-mail to the JP Morgan Operating Committee making them aware of an article which would be published in the Wall Street Journal and Bloomberg.
-Chief Investment Officer also assured them that the situation was under control, and that the Synthetic Credit Portfolio was generally “balanced,” that the market was currently dislocated, and that the mark-to-market losses were temporary and manageable.
+The Chief Investment Office on April 5, 2012, sent an e-mail to the JP Morgan Operating Committee making them aware of an article that would be published in the Wall Street Journal and Bloomberg.
+The Office also assured them that the situation was under control and that the Synthetic Credit Portfolio was generally “balanced,” that the market was currently dislocated, and that the mark-to-market losses were temporary and manageable.
 That prompted Mr. Dimon, the company’s CEO to declare the Synthetic Credit Portfolio a “tempest in a teapot” and Mr. Braunstein (Chief Financial Officer) to further state that the Firm was “very comfortable” with its positions as mark-to-market prices in the Synthetic Credit Portfolio would “mean revert” (Kopecki ).

 Following the firm’s audit report, on May 10, 2012, the firm disclosed that there were significant problems with the trading strategy for the Synthetic Credit Portfolio and the strategy was “flawed, complex, poorly reviewed, poorly executed, and poorly monitored.”
 (JP Morgan) The firm disclosed that the Synthetic Credit Portfolio had incurred slightly more than $2 billion in mark-to-market losses up to that point in the second quarter, with the possibility of additional future losses and volatility.